-Willow Flycatcher Surveys
+Willow Flycatcher and Yellow-billed Cuckoo Surveys

-Three presence/absence surveys were conducted per year for the endangered SWFL within the LLRS from 2004 through 2015 in accordance with Sogge et al. (2010).
-Additional surveys were conducted within the same period on both sides of the river in adjacent sections of the Belen reach between the Los Lunas and Belen bridges.
-These surveys were part of Reclamation's annual SWFL monitoring program conducted at selected sites along the Rio Grande from Bandelier National Monument to Elephant Butte Reservoir (Moore and Ahlers 2015).
-Surveys included all willow flycatchers (WIFLs; Empidonax traillii spp.) but the subspecies of interest is the southwestern flycatcher (SWFL; Empidonax traillii extimus).
+Three presence/absence surveys were conducted per year for the endangered SWFL within the LLRS from 2004 through 2016 in accordance with Sogge et al. (2010).
+Additional surveys were conducted within the same period on both sides of the river in adjacent sections.
+The project site falls within the BL-25 survey site, which is within the Belen reach between the Los Lunas and Belen bridges.
+These surveys were part of Reclamation's annual SWFL monitoring program conducted at selected sites along the Rio Grande from Bandelier National Monument to Elephant Butte Reservoir (Moore and Ahlers 2016).
+Surveys included all willow flycatchers (WIFLs; Empidonax traillii spp.) but the subspecies of interest is the southwestern willow flycatcher (SWFL; Empidonax traillii extimus).
 All migrants were considered WIFLs while all resident territories were considered SWFLs.